aimer63/fire/README.md

   wealth, income, expenses, assets, assets allocation, economic assumptions (returns, inflation), assets and inflation correlation, simulation parameters, portfolio rebalances and market shocks.

   Investment assets are defined in the configuration.
 For each asset you specify the following; `mu`, the sample mean of return rate and `sigma`, the sample standard deviation of return rate.
   You can find these data for a specific period on several online sources, such as [Yahoo Finance][yahoo-fianance-url], [Investing.com][Investing-url], [Federal Reserve Economic Data][fred-url].

-  Inflation, though not an asset, is defined in this section because it is correlated with assets through a [correlation matrix](/docs/correlation.md), and the mechanism for generating random from `mu` and `sigma` is the same is the same for assets and inflation.
+  Inflation, though not an asset, is defined in this section because it is correlated with assets through a [correlation matrix](/docs/correlation.md), and the mechanism for generating random values from `mu` and `sigma` is the same for assets and inflation.
   The inflation asset is mandatory because it's used to track all the real values, wealth, expenses...